HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 To calculate the effective microwave distribution by superposition of RF field and muons distribution.

 Hint for ROOT.<br>
-if you have the error; no matching function for call to "~".
+if you have the error; no matching function for call to "~". this mean your declaration of function is not true.
+Especially pay attention to the type of initial values.